How to work from home when the kids are around

 Break down their day into manageable chunks, depending on their age.
 No young child can be expected to focus on the same grammar workbook for an hour at a time, or to spend long periods of time on any school work.
 Avoid resistance and boredom by interspersing outdoor activities, art projects, online chats with friends, gaming and TV time.

 It’s not easy to think of diverting activities when you’re feeling stressed or trying to meet a work deadline, so make a list of ideas and resources and share them with other parents.
-After all, we’re probably all in this for the long haul.
+After all, this third lockdown is likely to last for a couple of months at least.

 No one is expecting you to replicate the role of a teacher, so be creative in your definition of education.
 Writing postcards to elderly neighbours, building a model of your house in Minecraft, devising a puppet show or growing seeds in a yoghurt pot are all valuable experiences.